mattray/spiceweasel/README.md

 knife role from file webserver.rb
 ```

-## Data Bags ##
+n## Data Bags ##

 The `data bags` section of the manifest currently creates the data bags listed with `knife data bag create FOO` where `FOO` is the name of the data bag.
 Individual items may be added to the data bag as part of a JSON or YAML sequence, the assumption is made that they `.json` files and in the proper `data_bags/FOO` directory.
 You may also pass a wildcard as an entry to load all matching data bags (ie. `"*"`).
-Encrypted data bags are supported by listing `secret filename` as the first item (where `filename` is the secret key to be used).
-Validation is done to ensure the JSON is properly formatted, the id matches and any secret keys are in the correct locations.
+Encrypted data bags are supported by using the `secret: secret_key_filename` attribute.
+Validation is done to ensure the JSON is properly formatted, the id matches and any secret key files are in the correct locations.
 Assuming the presence of `dataA.json` and `dataB.json` in the `data_bags/data` directory, the YAML snippet

 ``` yaml
 data bags: